MrBohdan/LearnProject/README.md

 # Brief notes

-<b>Enum</b>
+<h4>Enum</h4>

 >Enum - a special type of class, with constant/final variables.
-There is no way to create a new instance of enum class by using "new".
+There is no way to create a new instance of enum class by using
+"new".
 Enum class cannot be a superclass and cannot inherit from other class

-<b>Generics</b>
+<h4>Generics</h4>

->Generic allows using any type of data for the object.
-A generic type can be restricted, by type of class or/and one to many interface types (by using logical operator AND).
+>A generic type can be restricted, by type of class or/and one to many interface types (by using logical operator AND).
+Keyword
+'extends' to set upper boundaries.
+Keyword 'super' to set lover boundaries.
+The generic type of method must be initialized before initialization of the returning type of the method

+<h4>Annotation</h4>

+>There are three types of 'Retention' annotation SOURCE/CLASS/RUNTIME.
+They change the life-cycle of annotations when the system is run.
+Class Annotation is super-interface for all annotations of interface.
+@Repeatable allows repeat annotation in one place.
+The method must contain massive with field 'value'.
+Annotations have few limitations.
+(1) one annotation cannot inherit another one; (2) all methods which are declared in annotation must not have parameters; (3) they should return anything, such as (String, int...), except Generic types.